anzax/dockashell/README.md

 See [docs/cli-usage.md](docs/cli-usage.md) for workflow examples and full command reference.

-## ⚙️ Project Configuration
+## ⚙️ Configuration

-See [docs/project-configuration.md](docs/project-configuration.md) for configuration details and full schema reference.
+See [docs/dockashell-configuration.md](docs/dockashell-configuration.md) for global and project configuration details.

 ## 🔧 MCP Tools